-K. Frequently Asked Questions
+J. Frequently Asked Questions

 ISSUE SOLUTIONS Condensation on the glass This is a result of gas combustion and temperature variations.
-As the fireplace warms, this condensation will disappear.
-Blue flames This is a result of normal operation and the flames will begin to yellow as the fireplace is allowed to burn for 20 to 40 minutes.
-Odor from fireplace When first operated, this fireplace may release an odor for the first several hours.
+As the appliance warms, this condensation will disappear.
+Blue flames This is a result of normal operation and the flames will begin to yellow as the appliance is allowed to burn for 20 to 40 minutes.
+Odor from appliance When first operated, this appliance may release an odor for the first several hours.
 This is caused by the curing of the paint and the burning off of any oils remaining from manufacturing.
-Odor may also be released from finishing materials and adhesives used around the fireplace.
+Odor may also be released from finishing materials and adhesives used around the appliance.
 Film on the glass This is a normal result of the curing process of the paint and logs.
 Glass should be cleaned within 3 to 4 hours of initial burning to remove deposits left by oils from the manufacturing process.
 A non-abrasive cleaner such as gas fireplace glass cleaner may be necessary.
 See your dealer.
 Metallic noise Noise is caused by metal expanding and contracting as it heats up and cools down, similar to the sound produced by a furnace or heating duct.
-This noise does not affect the operation or longevity of the fireplace.
+This noise does not affect the operation or longevity of the appliance.
 Is it normal to see the pilot flame burn continually?
-In an intermittent pilot ignition system (IPI), the pilot flame should turn off when appliance is turned off.
-Some optional control systems available with IPI models may allow pilot flame to remain lit.
+In an Intellifire ignition system it is normal to see the pilot flame, but it should turn off when ON/OFF is turned off.